PREDICTIVE MODELS FOR RECREATIONAL WATER

 rainfall, wind direction and speed, and barometric pressure, and provides lagged

 and weighted rainfall variables.
-Contact
+The software is available as

 Donna Francy for more information.